December 8, 2021

 Cleveland in the North East of England, featuring the likes of Middlesbrough and Hartlepool, also had a relatively low number of incidents with 270.
 There was then a jump up to the next lowest, which was Dorset at 580 incidents.

-Tips for Long Distance Driving Over Christmas
+Tips for Long Distance Driving in Winter

 If you are to embark on a long-distance journey this December, make sure to follow these tips.